Krekerislv/Point-Cloud-Processor/Point_cloud_cleaner/README.md

-# txt2Potree
+# Point cloud cleaner
-Program to clean point clouds with DBSCAN or HDBSCAN*, save results as csv and convert to Potree format to visualize results.
+Program to clean point clouds with DBSCAN, save results in a text file and convert to Potree format to visualize results.

 ### Requiriments:
 * Numpy